Joseph Smith Papyri: Hypocephalus of Sheshonq (Facsimile #2)

 Also known as facsimile #2 from the Book of Abraham, this no longer extant hypocephalus belonged to a person named Sheshonq.
 Hypocephali were disk shaped writings placed under the heads of their dead.
 The circle was believed to magically protect the deceased and cause the head and body to be enveloped in light and warmth, making the deceased divine.
 It replaced the earlier cow-amulet.
 Hypocephali symbolized the Eye of Ra (Eye of Horus), which represents the sun deity.

-Hypocephali first appeared during the Egyptian Saite Dynasty (663–525 B.C.) and their use continued for centuries.
+Hypocephali first appeared during the Egyptian Saite Dynasty (663–525 BC) and their use continued for centuries.
 Chapter 162 of the Book of the Dead version of that period contain directions for the making and use of hypocephali.
 No two hypocephali are the same, and there are just over 100 known samples of them.

 The scenes portrayed on them relate to Egyptian ideas of resurrection and life after death, connecting them with the Osirian myth.
 To the ancient Egyptians the daily setting and rising of the sun was a symbol of death and rebirth.
 The hypocephalus represented all that the sun encircles: the world of the living, over which it passed during the day, was depicted in the upper half, and that of the dead, which it crossed during the night, in the lower portion, where the images are upside down.